isomerpages/govtech-gobusiness-main/_licensing-faqs/1c-application.md

 accordion-new:
   - title: Which licences and permits can I apply for here?
     content: |
-      <u>With GoBusiness Licensing, you can apply for the following licences from these government agencies:</u>
+      With GoBusiness Licensing, you can apply for the following licences from these government agencies:

       Change of Use / Lodgement - URA
       Change of Trade - HDB